 Applicants should note that they must complete an acceptable exploration programme for ALL minerals that are listed on a Prospecting Licence.
 If it appears to the Minister that a licensee is not adequately exploring for certain minerals, the Minister may revoke the licence in respect of such minerals.

 Mineral Oils and Natural Gas are listed as Scheduled Minerals under the 1940 Minerals Development Act.
 These minerals are now regulated under the Petroleum Minerals Development Act 1960, which established separate arrangements for regulation of petroleum exploration and development.
-These are administered by the Petroleum Affairs Division (PAD), Department of Communications, Climate Action and Environment.
+These are administered by the Geoscience Regulation Office, Department of the Environment, Climate and Communications.